 But as a soldier of the cross, we have songs of our own to inspire and encourage each other in this ‘fight for the right.’
 Consider songs like “Soldiers of Christ, Arise” or “Faith is the Victory” as just a couple of these motivating spiritual songs.
 But for the next few moments, allow me to direct your mind and consider how this old Civil War melody, “The Battle Cry of Freedom,” compares with one of the Christian’s battle songs as we prepare for conflict.
 First, from George Root in 1863, the Civil War song of motivation; “The Battle Cry of Freedom.”

-“Oh we’ll rally round the flag, boys, we’ll rally once again, shouting the battle cry of freedom,
+“Oh we’ll rally round the flag, boys, we’ll rally once again, shouting the battle cry of freedom, And we’ll rally from the hillside, we’ll gather from the plain,shouting the battle cry of freedom!”

-While we rally round the flag, boys, we rally once again, shouting the battle cry of freedom!”
+(Chorus) “The Union forever!
+Hurrah, boys, hurrah!
+Down with the traitors, and up with the star; While we rally round the flag, boys, we rally once again, shouting the battle cry of freedom!”

 From the same period of time, a short six years later in 1869, from the pen of William Sherwin, notice the similarity in reassurance and support that the Christian soldier sings as he calls us to…”Sound the Battle Cry.”

 “Sound the battle cry!
-See, the foe is nigh; raise the standard high for the Lord;
+See, the foe is nigh; raise the standard high for the Lord; Gird your armor on, stand firm, every one; Rest your cause upon His holy Word.”

-“Rouse, then, soldiers, rally round the banner, ready, steady, pass the word along;
+(Chorus) “Rouse, then, soldiers, rally round the banner, ready, steady, pass the word along; Onward, forward, shout aloud, Hosanna!
+Christ is Captain of the mighty throng.”

 We will continue to find motivation and inspiration in our hymns, but only as long as we’re looking for it (ie., singing with understanding).
 Don’t take for granted the songs, hymns and spiritual songs that we sing as we encourage one another day by day.
 God gave us the ability to sing for basically two reasons; so we can praise His name and so we can admonish (inspire) His people.
 He is deserving of all our praise, and we must never forget that we are in a battle against a wicked enemy.
 The key is to remember that we are called to victory, so let’s ‘rally round the banner.’

-The scripture, through Paul’s inspired pen, gives this firm proclamation, “I solemnly charge you in the preach the wordpresence of God and Christ Jesus, who is to judge the living and the dead, and by His appearing and His kingdom: preach the word; be ready in season and out of season; reprove, rebuke, exhort with great patience and instruction.”
+The scripture, through Paul’s inspired pen, gives this firm proclamation, “I solemnly charge you in the presence of God and Christ Jesus, who is to judge the living and the dead, and by His appearing and His kingdom: preach the word; be ready in season and out of season; reprove, rebuke, exhort with great patience and instruction.”
 (II Timothy 4: 1, 2) Preach the word!
 We’ve known this command and for years many of us have listened to the preacher ‘preach the word.’
 But from the audience’s point of view, as ‘spectators,’ what goes into ‘preaching?’

 This coming Sunday morning Christians across our nation (the globe actually) will attend worship services to hear the gospel preached.
 They will walk into the auditorium, find their seat, and worship together.
 But what will happen after the preaching?
 How will each member sitting in the crowd react to the message?
 Some, undoubtedly will listen intently, then walk out unaffected by the message.
 Others, content with their presence, will sit quietly, and not listen to the message at all.
 And still others will hear the message and be moved to respond.
 But what about those who listen to the message, are moved to respond, but never do.
 Their hearts have been pricked, like those in Acts 2, but the step forward never comes.
 They have done everything necessary before and during the preaching but the final step.
 What comes after the preaching is left in the pew.
 Join us Sunday morning as we consider preaching…before, during and after!